GrantQuick/BlackbaudSkyApi-RENXT/README.md

 * 50,000 gifts
 * 100 opportunities

 The data load time for all of the above is in the region of **55 minutes**.
+In this time there were 2,200 calls to the API, which used 370MB of bandwidth.

 ## Authors
 * **Grant Quick** - *Initial work* - [GrantQuick](https://github.com/GrantQuick)